Cannabis in Sri Lanka: Legality

-The Poisons, Opium and Dangerous Drugs Ordinance of 1935 criminalised cannabis.
+The Poisons, Opium and Dangerous Drugs Ordinance of 1935 of the British colonial government criminalised cannabis.
 An amendment to the law means that cannabis is not criminalised for medical purposes.

 The Ayurveda Act (Act No. 31 of 1961 as amended by Act No. 5 of 1962) allows ayurvedic physicians to obtain opium and cannabis for manufacture of their medicinal preparations.

 The main aim of local police in dealing with cannabis has been to target vendors who sell to minors or have positioned themselves near minors (such as at a school).
 Possession of less than 5 kg of cannabis is treated as a minor crime, with fines or short jail sentences.
 Sri Lanka's Prison System actively tries to rehabilitate drug users.

 The Ayurvedic Drugs Corporation (Ministry of Health) is the only legal source for cannabis on the island, and it mostly obtains the drug from police raids on illegal shipments.
 The only practitioners that are legally allowed to sell the drug are Ayurvedic ones, of which there are estimated to be around 16,000 practitioners.